Ely Buendia: Offshore Music

-In 2016, Buendia found the independent record label Offshore Music.
+In 2016, Buendia founded the independent record label Offshore Music.
 The label signed a partnership agreement with Sony Music Philippines in 2023, which includes global distribution, promotion of artists, and securing brand partnerships.
 The label also prioritizes releasing their catalogue on vinyl.

 Offshore Music has signed artists such as Apartel, Itchyworms, Jun Lopito, The Ransom Collective, Eyedress, and Ena Mori.
 Buendia has also rereleased Eraserheads's first three albums on vinyl through the label.

 Personal life

+Relationship

 Buendia was first married to Vicky Cayago, with whom he has a daughter named Una Aurea.
 Buendia wrote the song "Toyang" about Cayago.

 Buendia was later married to Maria Diane Ventura, with whom he shares a son named Eon Drake.
 Eon is currently the vocalist for Nobody's Home and has performed with his father at the Superproxies virtual concert in September 2021.
 Ventura became manager for Buendia's bands The Mongols and Pupil and has also contributed to their albums.
 She also directed the Eraserheads documentary Combo on the Run, released in 2025.